JonathanAntia/pandas-challenge/README.md

     Math Scores by Grade:
-    A table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+    A table that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

     Reading Scores by Grade:
-    A table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+    A table that lists the average reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

     Scores by School Spending:
-    A table that breaks down school performances based on average Spending Ranges (Per Student).
+    A table that breaks down school performance based on average Spending Ranges (Per Student).
 Including:

         Average Math Score
         Average Reading Score
-        % Passing Math (The percentage of students that passed math.)
+        % Passing Math (The percentage of students that passed math)
-        % Passing Reading (The percentage of students that passed reading.)
+        % Passing Reading (The percentage of students that passed reading)
-        % Overall Passing (The percentage of students that passed math and reading.)
+        % Overall Passing (The percentage of students that passed math and reading)

     Scores by School Size: